bobmonsour/11tybundle.dev/content/blog/2025/11ty-bundle-80.md

 **Hitchens theme for 11ty.** [Jason Shellen](https://www.shellen.com/) has adapted Pat Dryburgh's [Hitchens theme](https://github.com/patdryburgh/hitchens/#readme), what Pat had dubbed _"An inarguably well-designed Jekkyll theme."_ Jason has recreated it for Eleventy.
 [Check it out](https://github.com/shellen/hitchens-eleventy?tab=readme-ov-file#hitchens-for-eleventy).

-**Kaj Kander dives into schema markup.** [Kaj Kander](https://kajkandler.com/) has provided a couple of resources to show how you can add schema markup (and [why you would want to](https://kajkandler.github.io/eleventy-base-blog-with-schema/blog/importance_of_schema_markup/)) to your sites.
+**Kaj Kandler dives into schema markup.** [Kaj Kandler](https://kajkandler.com/) has provided a couple of resources to show how you can add schema markup (and [why you would want to](https://kajkandler.github.io/eleventy-base-blog-with-schema/blog/importance_of_schema_markup/)) to your sites.
 He's [done it for the Eleventy base blog](https://kajkandler.github.io/eleventy-base-blog-with-schema/blog/).
 He presented all of this on Episode 25 of the 11ty Meetup; check out [the video](https://www.youtube.com/watch?v=Z-83f8qa0_c).
 And after the meetup, [Simon Cox](https://www.simoncox.com/) dove right in and developed a "modular and automated" [workflow](https://www.simoncox.com/post/2025-10-28-creating-a-modular-approach-to-json-schema-in-an-eleventy-website/) that works for him.

 Until next time...